gskinner/flutter_animate/README.md

   .blur(end: 8.0) // inherits the delay & duration from move
 ```

-`Animate` also has its own `delay` parameter, which happens before the animation
+`Animate` has its own `delay` parameter, which defines a delay before the
-runs.
-Unlike the delay on an `Effect`, it is only applied once if the animation
+animation begins playing.
+Unlike the delay on an `Effect`, it is only applied
-repeats.
+once if the animation repeats.

 ``` dart
 Text("Hello").animate(